Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 People with measles can spread it to others starting four days before the rash appears and up to four days after.

-If you think you may have been exposed to measles but are not showing symptoms:
+People who think they may have been exposed to measles but are not showing symptoms should take steps to protect themselves and others.

-• If you’re unvaccinated or unsure if you’re immune, contact your healthcare provider.
-You may need a post-exposure vaccine or immune globulin.
+• Unvaccinated people or people who are unsure if they’re immune should contact their healthcare provider.
+They may need a post-exposure vaccine or immune globulin.

-• In some cases, you may need to stay out of school, work, or other group settings for up to 21 days, depending on guidance from your local health department.
+• In some cases, people may need to stay out of school, work, or other group settings for up to 21 days.

 • Children should receive their first MMR dose between 12 and 15 months and a second dose between 4 and 6 years.